ESPO Framework Approved. Schools & councils can procure directly. Learn more →

 Clinical waste is waste that poses a risk of infection or contains hazardous substances (sharps, infectious materials, cytotoxic drugs).
 Offensive waste is non-infectious but unpleasant (sanitary waste, nappies from healthy individuals, incontinence pads without infection).
 They require different coloured bins and different disposal routes, but both must be collected by a licensed waste carrier.

 Yes.
 We provide clinical waste collection for dental practices including sharps disposal (needles, blades, broken instruments), infectious waste (extracted teeth, blood-contaminated materials), and amalgam waste management.
 All bins are correctly colour-coded under HTM 07-01 with full consignment note documentation.
-See our dedicated dental waste collection page for more details.

 Clinical waste and medical waste are often used interchangeably, but technically clinical waste is a subset of medical waste.
 Medical waste covers all waste produced by healthcare activities, while clinical waste specifically refers to waste that poses a risk of infection or contains hazardous substances.
 In practice, both terms describe waste streams requiring licensed collection, proper segregation, and compliant disposal through approved facilities.